tikv/website/content/blog/monthly-april-2020.md

 author: TiKV Authors
 ---

 April 1st marked TiKV’s 4th birthday.
-We are grateful for the support and contribution of the community while focusing on making better TiKV.
+We are grateful for the support and contribution of the community while focusing on making a better TiKV.

 Let’s take a look at what we have achieved in April!

 ## News

-We're working on another API- VerKV, a multi-versioned KV between RawKV and TxnKV, to help TiKV expand application scenarios.
-The work plan proposed by [@fredchenbj](https://github.com/fredchenbj) is available [here](https://github.com/tikv/tikv/issues/7295) and join us by picking the task you are interested in.
+We're working on another API - VerKV, a multi-versioned KV without transactions, to help TiKV expand application scenarios.
+It is an API halfway between RawKV and TxnKV.
+The work plan proposed by [@fredchenbj](https://github.com/fredchenbj) is available [here](https://github.com/tikv/tikv/issues/7295); join us by picking a task you are interested in!

 It is halfway through the [TiDB Usability Challenge](https://pingcap.com/blog/tidb-usability-challenge-dare-to-dream-bigger/) and we are glad to see TiKV related projects are popular.
-Congratulations to the teams that grabbed scores and let’s take a look at the top 5 most scored projects in TiKV repo.
+Congratulations to the teams that grabbed scores!
+Let’s take a look at the top 5 most scored projects in TiKV repo:

 *   [Extract tidb_query into different workspaces](https://github.com/tikv/tikv/issues/5706) by team [SSebo](https://github.com/tidb-challenge-program/register/issues/72)
 *   [Support auto flush metrics](https://github.com/tikv/tikv/issues/7062) by team [BABAIsWatchingYou](https://github.com/tidb-challenge-program/register/issues/15)